According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 Search engines are getting smarter day by day, learning from the countless queries users make every second over the years.
 Different users may use different terms for the same thing and expect certain results.
 Keyword stemming helps with that.

-Keyword stemming is basically a search engine’s ability to understand different word forms of a same search query.
+Keyword stemming is basically a search engine’s ability to understand different word forms of the same search query.
 Search engines organize search results by both exact keyword matches and semantic keyword variations such as singular-plural, related suffixes, and synonyms.
 These similar keywords are regarded as synonyms by search engines.

 How does it help you?
 Knowing about the variations and incorporating them into your content can help you broaden your reach.
 For instance, the word “power” isn’t the only form consumers would use.
 They may use the word “powerful” and get the same results.